One-sixth of schools in Montreal dangerously close to polluted roads: analysis

 Lester B. Pearson was the only school board contacted by CBC that said it has addressed the issue.
 After receiving a provincial grant in 2015, it upgraded ventilation systems in all schools.
 Three of its schools in the West Island are beside busy roads, including Beaconsfield High School.

-"Even something as simple as hairspray will be caught inside the filter so it's actually not going into the school," said Carol Heffernan, assistant director general of Lester B. Pearson School Board.
+"Even something as simple as hairspray will be caught inside the filter so it's actually not going into the school," said Carol Heffernan, the Lester B. Pearson School Board's assistant director general.